akerouanton/zbuild/examples/symfony-demo/README.md

 # file and build images.
 $ ../build

-# Finally, you can start the demo
+# Finally, you can start the demo...
 $ docker-compose -d
+# And load the fixtures.
+$ make load-fixtures
 ```

 [`jq`]: https://stedolan.github.io/jq/download/